Foster Care Program

 Foster care support, training, culture nights

 We provide ongoing foster care support as well as licensing.
-Our foster care program offers a monthly foster parent training/ support group that focuses on issues that impact Native American children in foster care.
-Children are provided with an opportunity to participate in cultural activities while foster parents participate in training that provides insight into the care of children placed in their homes, as well training hours towards annual DCYF Foster parent training requirements.
-Foster parent training/ family culture nights occur monthly and provide a meal as well as activities such as drum group, beading, hand drum making, traditional medicine workshops, and many other cultural events.
+Our foster care program offers a monthly foster parent training/ support group focusing on issues that impact Native American children in foster care.
+Children have opportunities to participate in cultural activities while foster parents participate in training that provides insights into the care of children placed in their homes and training hours towards annual DCYF Foster parent training requirements.
+Foster parent training / family culture nights occur monthly.
+These are fun for the whole family with a meal and activities such as drum group, beading, hand drum making, traditional medicine workshops, and other cultural events.
 Foster parent training is available both in-person and virtually.

 Contact Us